 Ingredients

-- 1 pound frozen butternut squash
+- 1 pound butternut squash frozen

-- 1 pound carrots, chopped (2-3 large carrots)
+- 1 pound carrots chopped (2-3 large carrots)

-- 1 shallot, cut into fourths
+- 1 shallot cut into fourths

-- 4 garlic cloves, unpeeled
+- 4 cloves garlic unpeeled

-- 1-2 tablespoons olive oil, for coating the vegetables
+- 1-2 tablespoons olive oil for coating the vegetables

 - 3 cups vegetable broth

-- 1 can coconut milk (optional for creaminess)
+- 1 14-ounce can coconut milk

 - 1 teaspoon ground ginger